 Generally, most of these settings are not put to use.
 But it is always wise to add knowledge, which may come in handy sometimes.
 We’ve given our best attempt to explain all the terms and settings for your reference.

-Give us some feedback about our writings in the comments below.
+Give us some feedback about our writings in the comments below and don’t miss our article describing the steps to speed up slow Android devices.